Law Firm SEO: Don't Forget the Basics

 Optimize Your Headings

 Headings are <h1> tags that describe each section of the page.
 When you structure your content with proper headings, you improve the readability of the content.
-Without the inclusion of headings, visitors to your page may see it as too information-dense and leave without bothering to read the copy.

 If you don’t have headings on your page, try to break the copy into short paragraphs and add headings.
 If you already have headings in place, rewrite them to incorporate one or two primary keywords whenever possible, but try not to over-use the same keywords in your headings.